 In other words, Strategic Analysis is a process of researching an organization and its working environment to formulate an operating strategy.
 The strategic analysis takes advantage of the path that is less difficult to achieve the goal.
 The process includes some common factors which are:

 - Evaluation and identification of the data that will be relevant to the strategy of an organization

 - Defining the external as well as internal environments of a company

-Analysis is critical for success of any organization.
+Strategy formulation and analysis is critical for success of any organization.
 The organizations can get real strategic analyses that are designed to allow managers to make more informed decisions for efficient management of their business operations.

 Market Sizing Analysis – Market sizing is critical for any company that wishes to either enter a market, launch a new product or service.
-Your team needs to specialize in analyzing market size and market dynamics.
+Your team needs to specialize in analysing market size and market dynamics.
 A multi approach market sizing methodology helps to accurately analyze a market.
 Our experience of suggests that small markets are less likely to be able to support a high volume of goods and large markets could bring in more competition.

 Product Portfolio Analysis – Every product firms realizes that a product has to go through a series of changes throughout its life cycle from introductory to maturity and eventually decline.
 This is where Product Portfolio Analysis becomes very critical for an organization to assess where their products stands in terms of competition, consumer perception, market share, SWOT analysis, future consumer behaviour etc to identify star products that can sustain growth over a longer period of time.